 Jerash is the site of the ruins of the Greco-Roman city of Gerasa.

-The Romans ensured security and peace in this area, which enabled people to devote their efforts to economic development .
+The Romans ensured security and peace in this area, which enabled people,

 Early Muslim period

-Despite decline, the city continued to flourish during the Umayyad period, as shown by recent excavations.
-In AD 749, a major earthquake destroyed much of Jerash and surroundings.
+as shown by recent excavations.
+In AD 749, also major earthquake destroyed much of Jerash and surroundings.